 Labeled DVD installation discs are provided in the lab.
-Do not remove disks from the lab—you can download Xubuntu for free yourself.
+Don't steal them—you can download Xubuntu for free yourself.

 Follow the Configuration information regarding usernames, networking infomation, etc. Otherwise, use default or automatic configurations when asked by the installation process.
 (If you have more confidence in what you are doing, feel free to experiment with configuration, as long as you produce a working system.)

 Create a plain text document with your notes on the installation process.
 You will need this, later, to re-install the OS when something goes wrong.
 Don’t save it on this computer—save it on your CS account on another CS Department computer.

 Include the choices that you made during installation, problems that you have during the lab, as well as the solutions you find to your problems, along with your results.
 A lab usually involves completing a set of tasks or experiments or a procedure with several steps.
 These experiments or tasks may not always proceed correctly.
 Writing down what goes wrong and what goes right is part of the learning process.

 haltas super user (

 haltcommand can leave the machine in a bad state.

 Your software came from a DVD, and is therefore out of date.
 There could be security problems with the software on the DVD that have since been fixed!
 Get the latest software via the network: